swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 We apply the same logic for `package`, `fileprivate` and `private` import declarations.
 In the case of a `public` import, there is no restriction on how the imported declarations can be referenced beyond the existing restrictions on imported `package` declarations which cannot be referenced from public declaration signatures.

+The attribute `@usableFromInline` on an import takes effect for inlinable code:
+`@inlinable` and `@backDeployed` function bodies, default initializers of arguments, and properties of `@frozen` structs.
+The `@usableFromInline` imported dependency can be referenced from inliable code but doesn't affect type-checking of declaration signatures where only the access level is taken into account.

 Here is an example of the approximate diagnostics produced from type-checking in a typical case with a `fileprivate` import.
 ```swift